-In April 2024, the Company had approximately \$1.9 million in related party collaboration receivables associated with the joint steering committee with Neurocrine selected a development candidate for the glucocerebrosidase 1 gene therapy program for Parkinson's disease and other GBA1-mediated diseases under the 2023 Neurocrine Collaboration Agreement (the "GBA1 program").
-The joint steering committee selection of a development candidate for the GBA1 Program triggered a \$3.0 million milestone payment to the Company.
-The Company expects to receive the \$3.0 million during the second quarter of 2024.
+In April August 2024, the Company announced that entered into an agreement (the "Sublease") to sublease the joint steering committee with Neurocrine selected office and laboratory space leased by the Company at 64 Sidney Street in Cambridge, Massachusetts to a development candidate for the glucocerebrosidase 1 gene therapy program for Parkinson's disease and other GBA1-mediated diseases under the 2023 Neurocrine Collaboration Agreement third party (the "GBA1 program" "Subtenant").
+The joint steering committee selection term of a development candidate for the GBA1 Program triggered a \$3.0 million milestone payment to Sublease is approximately two years and the Company.
+The Company expects to receive approximately \$2.6 million from the \$3.0 million during Subtenant over the second quarter of 2024.